-B. Other Pavement Distress Factors: Auditable Sections representing 35 percent or more of area of roadway of the Project, exhibit an pavement distress condition score of D or worse in accordance with TP Attachment 500-1 reference line 3.1 and Table 400-1.
+- B. Other Pavement Distress Factors: Auditable Sections representing 35 percent or more of area of roadway of the Project exhibit a pavement distress condition score of D or worse in accordance with TP Attachment 500-1 reference line 3.1 and Table 400-1 of Section MR 400.6.1 of the TPs.

-4 400.3.6.1.2 Signage
+13 400.3.6.1.2 Signage

-- 5 When the following occurs with respect to signage, Developer shall initiate and complete Capital - 6 Asset Replacement Work. - 7 Auditable Sections representing 35 percent or more of the Project signage, exhibit a signage - 8 condition score of D or worse in accordance with TP Attachment 500-1 reference line 4.5 and - 9 Table 400-1.
+- When the following occurs with respect to signage, Developer shall initiate and complete Capital - 15 Asset Replacement Work. - Auditable Sections representing 35 percent or more of the Project signage, exhibit a signage - 17 condition score of D or worse in accordance with TP Attachment 500-1 reference line 4.3 and - 18 Table 400-1 of Section MR 400.6.6 of the TPs.

-10 400.3.6.2 Capital Asset Replacement Work Reporting
+19 400.3.6.2 Capital Asset Replacement Work Reporting

-- 11 As part of the annual report required in Section MR 400.3.4 of the TPs, and in addition to the - 12 information to be reported under Section 8.11.3 of the Agreement, Developer shall present a - 13 summary of the: - 14 A. Roadway pavement ride - 15 B. Roadway other pavement distress factors - 16 C. Signage condition - 17 Aggregate condition shall be expressed as a percentage of the Project totals for each of these - 18 Elements.
+- 20 As part of the annual report required in Section MR 400.3.4 of the TPs, and in addition to the

+- 21 information to be reported under Section 8.11.3 of the Agreement, Developer shall present a

+- 22 summary of the:

+- 23 A. Roadway pavement ride

+- B. Roadway other pavement distress factors

+- 25 C. Signage condition

+- Developer shall express aggregate condition as a percentage of the Project totals for each of these Elements.

-400.4 EMERGENCIES
+28 400.4 INCIDENTS AND EMERGENCIES

-- 20 When Developer receives Notification or otherwise becomes aware of an Emergency, - 21 Developer shall mobilize an Inspection team within 1 hour to provide a preliminary Inspection of - the Element in question or affected Project area.
-Developer shall mobilize needed resources to - 23 begin effecting Emergency repairs within 2 hours of Notification.
-As soon as practicable, but in - 24 no case later than 24 hours after inception of the Emergency, Developer shall provide to ADOT - 25 a preliminary action plan that includes the temporary repairs necessary to rectify the situation to - protect the life safety of the travelling public.
-Within 30 days after the temporary or permanent - 27 repairs have been completed, Developer shall submit an Emergency Incident Report that - describes the particulars of the Emergency, nature of the repairs, need for follow up permanent - 29 repairs, and lessons learned from the Emergency to ADOT.
+- 29 When Developer receives Notification or otherwise becomes aware of an Incident or - 30 Emergency, Developer shall mobilize an Inspection team within 1 hour to provide a preliminary - 31 Inspection of the Element in question or affected Project area.
+Developer shall mobilize needed - 32 resources to begin effecting repairs of damage to the Project caused by the Incident or - 33 Emergency or third party response thereto within 2 hours of Notification.
+As soon as practicable, - 34 but in no case later than 24 hours after inception of the Incident or Emergency, Developer shall - 35 provide to ADOT a preliminary action plan that includes the temporary repairs necessary to - 36 rectify the situation to protect the life safety of the travelling public.
+Within 30 days after the - 37 temporary or permanent repairs have been completed, Developer shall submit an Incident or - 38 Emergency Incident Report that describes the particulars of the Emergency, nature of the - 39 repairs, need for follow up permanent repairs, and lessons learned from the Incident or - 40 Emergency to ADOT.

-400.5 CONTROL OF WORK
+41 400.5 CONTROL OF WORK

-- 31 Developer shall adhere to the following: - A. Conduct Maintenance Services in compliance with General Provisions, Construction Provisions, and as applicable with Design Provisions of the TPs; all in accordance with the Inspection frequencies required in TP Attachment 500-1. - B. If Maintenance Services is proposed that requires a modification to standards, conform to the requirements of Section GP 200.1 of the TPs. - 37 C. Report status of Maintenance Services in the MIS. - D. Provide Notification of routine or preventative Maintenance Services through the MIS system and in accordance with other ADOT practices. - 40 E. For Maintenance Services during Emergencies, follow the communication protocols set forth in the MMP. - F. Nonconforming Work requires noncompliance reporting, corrective action, and remedial work protocol as set forth in the MQMP.

-- G. Final disposition of Maintenance Services will require a suitable record entry in the MIS that the work has been successfully completed (including closure of any related Nonconforming Work process). - Record changes to Project on a set of record drawings accurately describing the Project in accordance with Section GP 110 of the TPs at least annually.
+42 Developer shall adhere to the following:

+- A. Conduct Maintenance Services in compliance with General Provisions, Construction Requirements, and as applicable with Design Requirements of the TPs; all in accordance with the Inspection frequencies required in TP Attachment 500-1. - B. If Maintenance Services are proposed that require a modification to standards, conform to the requirements of Section MR 200.2 of the TPs. - C. Report status of Maintenance Services in the MIS. - D. Provide Notification of routine or preventative Maintenance Services through the MIS system and in accordance with other ADOT practices. - E. For Maintenance Services during or as a result of Incidents or Emergencies, follow the communication protocols set forth in Section MR 400.3.5 of the TPs and in the MMP. - F. Nonconforming Work requires noncompliance reporting, corrective action, and remedial work protocol as set forth in the MQMP. - G. Final disposition of Maintenance Services will require a suitable record entry in the MIS that the work has been successfully completed (including closure of any related Nonconforming Work process). - H. Record changes to Project on a set of record drawings accurately describing the Project in accordance with Section GP 110 of the TPs at least annually.